ZiGaMi/ILI9488-XPT2046/README.md

 ### Formated string drawing
-Driver support also formated string drawing.
-Similar as drawing a string first string pen must be set and also cursor.
-Cursor define start coordinates of formated string.
+Driver also supports formated string drawing.
+Similar as drawing a string first string pen and cursor must be set.
+Cursor defines initial coordinates of formated string.

 - Function: